PrasanthVijayy/prasanthvijayy/README.md

 💡 Interests: Developing RESTful APIs and integrating with both SQL and NoSQL databases.
 Exploring AWS services for scalable solutions and serverless architectures.
 Enhancing security with authentication methods like OAuth and OpenID.

-🚀 Projects: Working on scalable web scraping solutions using AWS Lambda and API Gateway.
-Creating dynamic file management systems with S3 and implementing robust authentication mechanisms.
-Let's connect and collaborate on exciting projects!
+🚀 Projects: Worked on projects to bring efficient and scalablility.
+Created projects with JWT, RBAC, LDAP protocol etc.

-😎 I specialize in building robust backends that do all the heavy lifting for your app or website.
+😎 I specialize in building robust backends that do all the heavy lifting for the web and mobile app.
 I love designing systems that are light yet powerful, distributed yet synchronized, and beautiful yet effective.</div>

 ### More about me!
 - 😁 Pronouns: Tech Enthusiast /He/Him